LEVELLAND, Texas—Pace yourself.

 "I think the men are on target," Barker said.
 "I think these guys are setting themselves up to be a contender for the national title.
 The way our guys are coming along and kind of closing things down, we're going to make a run at it."

-On the women's side, the Lady Texans held their own against an elite field and went on to place third overall after placing three runners inside the top 10.
-Seselia Dala, a freshman from Amarillo, Texas continues to be one of the top competitors in the NJCAA after finishing third overall on Saturday with a final time of 18:37 in the women's 5K.
+The Lady Texans held their own against an elite field in the women's 5K, finishing third overall after placing three runners inside the top 10.
+Seselia Dala, a freshman from Amarillo, Texas continues to be one of the top competitors in the NJCAA after finishing third on Saturday with a final time of 18:37.

 Leslie Romero placed sixth for the Lady Texans with a time of 19:13, while sophomore Poro Gahekave finished 10th with her final mark of 19:47.
 Wayland Baptist took first with 46 points, with Lubbock Christian University placing second with 53 points.